Nurse Practitioner

 NPs are independent and autonomous providers

-• Diagnose and manage treatment of common conditions and diseases
+• Diagnose and treat common conditions and diseases

 • Prescribe medications